How we operate

 Respect the people who built it.

-The owner who built the business, the employees who show up every day, the managers who keep things running — they deserve respect.
-We do not come in with a wrecking ball.
-We come in with curiosity and humility, learn how things work, and build on what is already there.
+The owner who built the business, the employees who show up every day, the managers who keep things running -- they deserve respect.
+We don't come in with a wrecking ball.
+We come in with curiosity and humility, learn how things work, and build on what's already there.

 03